TGShevchenko/microservice/README.md

   * BasicAction - A basic class for actions.
   * SendEmailAction - A specific action that runs and initiates email sending for subscribers when a rule maches.
-  * Mailer - A class responsible for sending emails.
+  * Mailer - A class is responsible for sending emails.